Beginning of the Year Checklist for Clubs:

 All Registered Student Organizations have access to the free poster delivery service through the Office of Activities

 and Engagement.
 Please click on the link to learn about the policies.
-Spring 2015 Weekly Deadline: Mondays at 4pm.
+Fall 2015 Weekly Deadline: Tuesdays at 4pm.
 Note: We will not hang posters during the summer months or during university breaks.

 We apologize for any inconvenience.